 Before we unveil our best meat smoker, let us understand what smoking is and the different types of smoking we have.
 Smoking is the process of adding flavour, browning, which involves reducing fats from meat, cooking, or preserving food by allowing smoke to pass over the foods.
 The smoke is mainly developed from the different kinds of smoking woods such as apple, cherry, oak, hickory, pecan, and plum wood chunks, chips, or pellets added to the fuel source.
-The fuel source can be charcoal, gas, electric, or even wood it’s self.
+The fuel source can be charcoal, gas, electricity, or even wood itself.
 Traditionally food was directly smoked over a fire from the woods, and this highly led to the burning of the foods.
 With the modification in technology, there has been the development of modern smokers that have led to better ways of smoking meat, chicken, bananas, and fish using different fuel generation.

 CHECK OUT OUR TOP PICKS

 Note: We independently select all the products featured on our “best lists.”
 If you buy from one of our links, we may earn a commission.

 Best Overall meat Smoker: Masterbuilt-130B digital